HerbCaudill/effect/packages/schema/README.md

 Welcome to the documentation for `@effect/schema`, **a library for defining and using schemas** to validate and transform data in TypeScript.

+> [!WARNING]
+> **This is a pre-release package.** It is primarily published to receive early feedback and for contributors.
+During this development phase we cannot guarantee the stability of the APIs.
+Consider each **minor** release to contain breaking changes.

 `@effect/schema` allows you to define a `Schema<Type, Encoded, Context>` that provides a blueprint for describing the structure and data types of your data.
 Once defined, you can leverage this schema to perform a range of operations, including:

 | Operation       | Description                                                                                                    |